mae5357/nlp-news-vis/README.txt

 1) In the navigation bar, locate and click the button that says "Reducer"
 2) Click on the "PCA" option

-You will now see the scatterplot repopulate with another 5,000 data points at different coordinate locations, still using Doc2Vec text vectorization.
+You will now see the scatterplot repopulate with the same 5,000 data points at different coordinate locations, still using Doc2Vec text vectorization.
 Again, we recommend zooming in by double-clicking on any region of the plot to help emphasize the difference.
 After doing so, you can again see that you have used the application to redefine the clustering decisions in just two clicks.

 At this point, the legend is still configured to color-code news articles by topic.
 However, you can customize the legend to color-code data points along several different dimensions.
 As an example, follow these steps:
 1) In the navigation bar, locate and click the button that says "Legend"